Sharmeen Obaid-Chinoy: Career

 In 2007, Obaid-Chinoy helped found the Citizens Archive of Pakistan, whose projects center around the preservation of Pakistan's cultural and social heritage.
 She also serves as the Ambassador for Blood Safety for Pakistan's national blood safety program.
-Obaid-Chinoy is a TED Fellow and the recipient of the Hilal-e-Imtiaz, the second highest civilian award in Pakistan Time magazine named Sharmeen in its annual list of the 100 most influential people in the world for 2012.
+Obaid-Chinoy is a TED Fellow.
+Time magazine named her in its annual list of the 100 most influential people in the world for 2012.